Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Problem Setup and Architectures

-\begin{remark}[Integral operators in hidden layers] Including infinite-rank integral kernel in the hidden layers of NOs, as in~\cite[Section 2.2]{lanthaler2023neural}, is not required for universality.
-The finite-rank analogues constructed here—composition, multiplication, and Nemytski\u{i} operators—already ensure universal approximation (\Cref{prop:quantitative_UAT__ON}) and can be implemented without numerical discretization.
-Including intermediate integral operators would not affect the approximation power of NOs~\cite[Thm.~5]{KovachkiLanthalerMishra_UniFNO_JMLR_2021}. \end{remark}
+where $\Omega_0=D_1$ for the input lifting map and $\Omega_{L+1}=D_2$ for the output map, with matrix-valued kernels of compatible channel dimensions.
+Choosing orthonormal bases $\{\varphi_n\}$ and $\{\psi_n\}$ and truncating the corresponding series expansion yields $K_N^{(0)}$ and $K_N^{(L+1)}$.
+This is the sense in which our architecture retains nonlocal structure while keeping the model finite-rank and explicitly countable. \end{remark}

-\paragraph{Quantitative universal approximation of neural operators} We derive a novel universal approximation theorem for NO of the form \eqref{eq:NORep}, providing explicit rates that sharpen the qualitative results in \cite{KovachkiLanthalerMishra_UniFNO_JMLR_2021}.
-The bounds link the required depth, width, and rank to the radius of compact sets $K$ in~\eqref{eq:compact_set_Sobolev_type__noncentered} and the target accuracy $\varepsilon$.
+\begin{remark}[Integral operators in hidden layers] Including integral operators in the hidden layers, as in some NO variants, is not required for the universality result used here.
+The hidden-layer operations in \eqref{eq:NORep} already provide the approximation mechanism needed for \Cref{prop:quantitative_UAT__ON}.
+Adding intermediate integral layers may be useful for modeling, but it does not change the role of the constructive bound studied in this paper \cite{lanthaler2023neural,KovachkiLanthalerMishra_UniFNO_JMLR_2021}. \end{remark}